Government Surplus Auctions (2026): The Complete Guide

 This is where it gets complicated - and why we built GovAuctions.
 There are multiple platforms, each handling different levels of government:

 GSA Auctions (gsaauctions.gov) handles federal surplus from all participating agencies.
 This includes everything from DEA seized vehicles to USDA lab equipment to military office furniture.
 It's the biggest federal platform.
+As of 2024, GSA folded its old standalone auction site into a consolidated Personal Property Management System (PPMS) that also absorbed GSAXcess, AAMS, and MySales - so if you used GSA Auctions years ago, the login and layout have changed.

 How Do Government Auctions Work?